What makes a relationship last? What makes a business successful? Both questions plagued me for years…

 4. It’s always about love or money.

 This is a tip from the late great Napoleon Hill, author of the bestseller Think and Grow Rich.
 Anything most people want is linked back to love or money.
 In the book, he called ‘love’ ‘sex’.
 By this, he meant secure, loving relationships (partner, friendships, in-laws, children, neighbours), and a job that is financially secure and something you’re truly passionate about.
-As an Indian matchmaker in Paris, I remember this every single day.
+As a Professional Matchmaker in Paris, I remember this every single day.
 It’s the baseline of my conversations with ambitious professionals who want to find a partner – but also want a career that lets you thrive.

 5. Get a mentor.